ProAltis/Changelogs/LoginAPI.md

 ----------

-*this information may be outdated.
-The API may not function as it did before.*

-Login API is one of the crucial parts of the Project Altis system, as this validates users are: the correct person, have the correct details and have setup two-factor authentication.
+Login API is one of the crucial parts of the Project Altis system, as this validates users the correct details.

-The Login API is located at https://projectaltis.com/api/ in the root of that folder.
+The Login API is located at https://projectaltis.com/api/login

 | Variable name      | Info           | Example  |
 | ------------- |:-------------:| -----:|